chipsalliance/tac/README.md

 CHIPS Alliance uses Zoom for meetings.
 Because we work in a highly distributed environment and will rarely meet in person, participants are encouraged to use video as appropriate.

-## Projects and Workgroups
+## Projects

-The TAC is granted oversight over all CHIPS Alliance technical projects and workgroups.
-In CHIPS Alliance, similar technical projects are organized into workgroups.
-Each project is represented within the workgroup's internal governance structure.
+The TAC is granted oversight over all CHIPS Alliance technical projects.

 ### Mission statements